Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

 Reverts if

 1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
+2. The operator's allocation delay has not been configured
-2. The sum of all magnitude allocations for a IStrategy is greater than the free magnitude that is available to allocate.
+3. The sum of all magnitude allocations for a IStrategy is greater than the free magnitude that is available to allocate.

 ### updateFreeMagnitude